lukaszlaba/kipsiCalc/README.rst

 Changelog
 ---------

+kipsiCalc 0.2.3 (beta stage for testing)
+  - add to report in new line fixed
+  - imperial length result as sum of feet and inch (2ft + 3inch)
+  - app wep page open when app info button pushed

 kipsiCalc 0.2.2 (beta stage for testing)
   - editing expression in place where cursor is
   - inserting result to report where cursor is